Question of Power Mentorship Program

 Mentorships are designed to assist in the development of specific photographic projects or to expand one's photography skills.
 Sessions are conveniently offered through distance learning or on location in New Mexico.
 All fees are tax deductible and help support our Greater Chaco Landscape Project through Naamenhnay, Inc. a 501(c3) non-profit foundation.

-Mentorship programs include portfolio reviews, long-term projects, or advancing your photography skills.
-Distance learning mentorships are based on four sessions over three months.
+Distance Learning Mentorship Programs include portfolio reviews, long-term projects, or advancing your photography skills.
+Distance learning mentorships are based on four SKYPE sessions over three months with assignments designed to meet your personal photographic goals.
 Suggested donation is $1425.00.

 Making your support work.
 All donations help us continue our work on the Greater Chaco Landscape Project dedicated to preserving Chaco Canyon Historic Cultural Preserve from encroaching industry and to provide a voice for the people affected by such industry.
 To learn more please visit Naamenhnay Project, Inc. Question of Power